JAForbes/blog/public/posts/why-cohost-is-good.md

 The second prong (🦐) is user subscriptions.
 Cohost followers can subscribe to paid posts for a user they like.
 So maybe there's a podcast you like, and they post their podcasts on Cohost, you can pay that user $5 / month and Cohost will take some kind of small cut.

-There are other avenues to, they are about to launch tipping.
+There are other avenues as well.
+They are about to launch tipping.
 You could tip an artist for example on their platform and they'll take a small cut.

 I really like how open they are about their business model, they have financial updates, they walk through the challenges in a lot of detail.